James Oswald (merchant): Career

 In 1828 James Oswald was on the Committee of the Trustees for the Parish of Govan Prior to becoming an M.P., Oswald commanded the Glasgow squadron of mounted Yeomanry.

-James Oswald was Liberal Member of Parliament for Glasgow from 10 December 1832 until 26 May 1837, when he accepted the Chiltern Hundreds.
+James Oswald was Member of Parliament for Glasgow from 10 December 1832 until 26 May 1837, when he accepted the Chiltern Hundreds.
 Oswald returned to Parliament upon the death of Lord William Bentinck on 24 June 1839, when he stood against Feargus O’Connor, a well known Chartist.
 Oswald was one of the leading supporters of the movement that led to the Reform Act 1832. and one of the first M.P.'s for Glasgow to be elected by manhood suffrage.

 Described as a "powerful orator", and a "steady, consistent, honourable man" who claimed to "always put the interests of my country and cause of reform first" he is credited with 20 recorded contributions in Parliament during his terms of office.
 It is said that while in Parliament, Oswald "seldom troubled the House unless he had something particular to say".

 On 20 February 1833, Oswald was appointed with Sir Robert Peel and others to a parliamentary select committee to classify and prepare abstracts for petitions presented to the house.
 In February the following year, he was appointed to another select committee to scrutinise the education, practice and usage of the medical profession in the United Kingdom.

 Oswald is described variously as a Liberal or Whig.
 In 1835, he was appointed to the acting committee for the management of the affairs of the Radical Whig Association, formed to protect the interests during a surge in conservative activity.
 On 16 February 1841 he was appointed to a select committee to investigate the laws concerning the exportation of machinery.

 He remained in Parliament until 29 July 1847.

 Oswald died on 3 June 1853 at Edinburgh.
 He was buried at Glasgow Cathedral.